Tessag23/Hostel-Management/README.md

-# HostelManagement3
+# Hostel Management System

-A website that is designed to manage the different activities of a hostel.
+A website that is designed to manage the various activities of a hostel.

 ## Features
 - admission